Raymond Radiguet: Career

-In early 1923, Radiguet published his first and most famous novel, Le Diable au corps (The Devil in the Flesh).
-Its scandalous content, along with its autobiographical rapports, set off a literary cause célèbre.
+In early 1923, Radiguet published his first and most famous novel, Le Diable au corps [The Devil in the Flesh].
+Its scandalous content, along with its autobiographical links, set off a literary cause célèbre.
+The novel was a great commercial success.
+Due in part to an intense marketing campaign by its publisher, Bernard Grasset of Éditions Grasset, it sold over 100,000 copies in three months.
+The moral outcry against the novel was spearheaded by FIDAC.
 The novel tells the story of a young married woman who has an affair with an adolescent boy while her husband is away fighting at the front.
-Its plot, along with its cynical treatment of the war as "four years of summer vacation," tapped into an unacknowledged but profound national anxiety over the fidelity of soldiers' wives, some of whom had staved off loneliness through affairs with older men or adolescent boys.
-According to Radiguet family friend Yves Krier, it was Maurice Radiguet that Alice Serrier (née Saunier), on whom the character of Marthe was based, initially intended to seduce.
-Alice Serrier's husband, Gaston Serrier, was a soldier at the front.
-The scandal followed the couple for decades, and the paternity of their child was called into question by the press; Gaston always maintained his wife's innocence.
+Its plot, along with its narrator's cynical treatment of the war as "four years of summer vacation," tapped into an unacknowledged but profound national anxiety over the fidelity of soldiers' wives, some of whom had staved off loneliness through affairs with older men or adolescent boys.
+According to Radiguet family friend Yves Krier, it was Maurice Radiguet that Alice Serrier, the model for the character of Marthe, initially intended to seduce.
+Alice Serrier's husband, Gaston Serrier, was a soldier in the war.
+The scandal followed the couple for decades, and the paternity of their child was called into question by the press.
+Gaston always maintained his wife's fidelity.

+Advertisement by Grasset for Le Diable au corps: "The novel of a seventeen-year-old writer."

 During the last months of his life, Radiguet was engaged to model Bronia Perlmutter (1906-2004), who later married filmmaker René Clair.
-An anecdote told by Ernest Hemingway has an enraged Cocteau charging Radiguet (known in the Parisian literary circles as "Monsieur Bébé" – Mister Baby) with decadence for this behavior: "Bébé est vicieuse.
-Il aime les femmes." ("Baby is depraved.
-He likes women."
-[Note the use of the feminine adjective.])
-Radiguet, Hemingway implied, employed his sexuality to advance his career: being a writer "who knew how to make his career not only with his pen but with his pencil."
+An anecdote reported by Ernest Hemingway has Cocteau charging Radiguet (known in the Parisian literary circles as "Monsieur Bébé" – Mister Baby) with decadence for this behavior, applying the feminine form of the adjective vicieux to Radiguet: "Bébé est vicieuse.
+Il aime les femmes." [] Radiguet, Hemingway implied, employed his sexuality to advance his career: being a writer "who knew how to make his career not only with his pen but with his pencil."

-Radiguet's second novel, Le bal du Comte d'Orgel (Count d'Orgel's Ball), also dealing with adultery, was only published posthumously in 1924, and also proved controversial.

-In addition to his two novels, Radiguet's works include a few poetry volumes and a play.